 Are mental health problems preventing you from meeting your essential emotional needs?

 If so, know that you’re not on your own.
 At any one time, one in five people suffers from mental health issues.
 One in four will suffer in a lifetime.

 The moment you begin to take some positive action, you’ll notice a lift in your mood.
 You’re likely to feel more in control and buoyed up.

-That is, unless you're misusing your imagination (an inborn resource!) and begin to conjure up all kinds of reasons why something isn't going to work.
-If you do - stop that!
 Divert your attention to something more positive.
-It may be much harder to overcome feelings of dissatisfaction and boredom with life if you’re suffering with mental health problems – but it’s not impossible.
+It may be much harder to overcome feelings of dissatisfaction and boredom with life if you’re suffering from mental health problems – but it’s not impossible.
 You can find tons of information right here on my site to help you learn how to cope and heal.

 You can also connect with a professional, licensed therapist.
 It’s so easy these days to set up an online session on any device.
 For further information, see my page on online mental health counselling.

 Being in a pensive mood is perfectly okay.
 Not doing anything and having nothing to do are different things.
 Both can have a purpose.

 Another innate need is the one for intimacy, and of course that sense of belonging, love, friendship, fun and laughter.
 As you’ve seen, much of that can be achieved by having friends, or great colleagues.

 However, you’d expect the need for intimacy to be met if you’re fortunate enough to be in a close couple relationship.
 If it isn’t met, you may feel bored with your relationship.
 But, the real problem is likely to be the general discord between the two of you.

 Let’s start with taking what you’re feeling now at face value and see if and how it relates to you personally: